Icerya

 Icerya is a genus of scale insects in the family Monophlebidae.
 It is named after physician-naturalist Dr. Edmond Icery of British Mauritius.

 Hermaphroditism

 Hermaphroditism is extremely rare in the insect world despite the comparatively common nature of this condition in the crustaceans.
 Several species of Icerya, including the pestiferous cottony-cushion scale, I. purchasi, are known to be hermaphrodites that reproduce by self-fertilising.
 Occasionally males are produced from unfertilised eggs, but generally individuals are monoecious with a female-like nature but possessing an ovotestis (a part-testis, part-ovary organ) and sperm is transmitted ovarially from the female to her young.
+The existence of both hermaphrodites and males in a species is known as androdioecy.
 This hermaphroditic sexual self-sufficiency, where a single individual can populate new territory, has contributed to the invasive spread of the cottony-cushion scale insect away from its native Australia.